Fixing SharePoint User ID Mismatch Issue with PowerShell

 There is a known problem in SharePoint called “User ID Mismatch”.
-It happens if a user account is deleted from the directory, and then a new account is created with the same UPN (e.g. rehired person or a person with common name like John Smith).
-In other words – re-used user name in the directory generates SharePoint User ID Mismatch issue.
-Symptoms are: a user requests access to the site, site owner approves request, but user still cannot open the site and gets “Access denied” errors.
+It happens if a user account is deleted from the Entra Id, and then a new account is created with the same UPN (e.g. rehired person or a person with common name like John Smith).
+In other words – re-used user principal name in the directory causes SharePoint User ID Mismatch issue.
+Symptoms are: a user is provided with the access to the resource, but still cannot open it and gets “Access denied” error.

 SharePoint User ID Mismatch Issue Explained

-One more note.
-Deleting user from UIL does not actually clears everything related to the user.
-User information stays in a hidden databases (e.g. if you go to document history on the site – you still should be able to see user name etc.).
+• Deleting user from UIL does not actually clears everything related to the user.
+User information stays in a hidden SQL databases behind (e.g. if you go to document history on the site – you still should be able to see user name etc.).
+Let say, if an old and new users have the same UPN but different display names – this information will be preserved, e.g. in a document history updates made by old user will be shown with old user display name and updates made by new user will be shown with new user display name.

-Even more gotchas.
-Every user or group on the site has “site user id” – it’s an integer number, e.g. first user/group added to site would have id:1.
-So deleting and re-adding the same user would keep user site id.
+• Every user or group on the site has “site user id” – it’s an integer number, e.g. first user/group added to site would have id:1.
+So deleting and re-adding the same user would keep user’s site id.
 In the case with the re-used UPN it’d be different number.

 Solutions to fix the SharePoint User ID Mismatch Issue